Latin Name: Aconitum napellus

 Planetary Ruler: Saturn

 Botany: Monkshood is an erect perennial growing up to a little under 5 feet in height and 2 feet spread.
 The leaves are palmate with jagged edges, usually dark green with an alternate arrangement on the stem.
-Flowers are hood-shaped, hence the common name, and a deep bluish violet shade.
+Flowers are hood-shaped, hence the common name, and usually a deep bluish violet shade, though there are some white varieties.

 Healing: Due to its highly poisonous nature, monkshood is rarely used in modern herbal medicine.
 However, when made into an ointment and applied externally, monkshood has been used to treat rheumatism.